LukasMarx/ai-food-blog/src/content/posts/Chocolate Chip Cookies.md

 recipeYield: "4"
 calories: 320
 recipeCuisine: "American"
+recipeInstructions:
-recipeInstructions: [
+  [
     "Preheat the oven to 190°C (375°F).",
     "In a large bowl, cream together the butter, white sugar, and brown sugar until smooth.", "Beat in the eggs one at a time, then stir in the vanilla extract.", "Combine the flour, baking soda, and salt in a separate bowl.
-Gradually add this mixture to the butter mixture, stirring until just blended.", "Fold in the chocolate chips with a wooden spoon or a spatula.", "Drop rounded tablespoons of dough onto ungreased baking sheets.", "Bake for 8 to 10 minutes, or until lightly golden brown.", "Allow cookies to cool on baking sheet for 5 minutes before removing to a wire rack to cool completely."
+Gradually add this mixture to the butter mixture, stirring until just blended.", "Fold in the chocolate chips with a wooden spoon or a spatula.", "Drop rounded tablespoons of dough onto ungreased baking sheets.", "Bake for 8 to 10 minutes, or until lightly golden brown.", "Allow cookies to cool on baking sheet for 5 minutes before removing to a wire rack to cool completely.", ]
-]
 ---

 Who doesn't love a warm, freshly baked chocolate chip cookie?
 It's the ultimate comfort food, perfect for any occasion.
 Whether it's a cozy night in, a family gathering, or a party with friends, chocolate chip cookies are always a crowd-pleaser.
 In this recipe, we'll show you how to make the best homemade chocolate chip cookies that are soft, chewy, and full of delicious chocolatey goodness.